flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ## Graphics

 Before we begin, you'll find the graphics capabilities to be a blend of [Super Nintendo](super-nintendo#graphics) and [Game Boy](game-boy#graphics) elements.
-In fact, the new graphics core is still called **PPU**.
+In fact, the new graphics core is still called **Picture Processing Unit** (PPU).
 Thus, I recommend reading those articles first, as I will be revisiting many previously explained concepts.

 ![Comparison of screen resolution and aspect ratio between the Game Boy and Game Boy Advance series.](_diagrams/screen_comparison.png)